mriesch-tum/mbsolve/README.md

 ## Contributing to mbsolve

-Feel free to use the code and do not hesitate to contact me or to create an issue on github.
+Feel free to use the code and do not hesitate to contact me or to create an issue on GitHub.
 Any contributions are welcome.
 If you found the code helpful and used it in your research, you can cite the following paper:<br />
 M. Riesch, N. Tchipev, S. Senninger, H.-J. Bungartz, and C. Jirauschek, "Performance evaluation of numerical methods for the